OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 # On send feature for Outlook add-ins

-You can use the Outlook add-in events to handle, check, or block user actions when something of interest occurs.
+You can use Outlook add-in events to handle, check, or block user actions when something of interest occurs.
 Events provide ways to:

 - Raise an event and in response, handle the raised event appropriately
 - Control user actions